Ejection fraction: Normal values

 In a healthy 70 kg man, the stroke volume is approximately 70 mL, and the left ventricular end-diastolic volume (EDV) is approximately 120 mL, giving an estimated ejection fraction of 70/120, or 0.58 (58%).
 Healthy individuals typically have ejection fractions between 50% and 65%, although the lower limits of normality are difficult to establish with confidence.

 Pathophysiology

 Heart failure categories

 Damage to heart muscle (myocardium), such as occurring following myocardial infarction or cardiomyopathy, compromises the heart's performance as an efficient pump and may reduce ejection fraction.
+This broadly understood distinction marks an important determinant between ischemic vs. nonischemic heart failure.
 Such reduction in the EF can manifest itself as heart failure.
 The 2021 European Society of Cardiology guidelines for the diagnosis and treatment of acute and chronic heart failure subdivided heart failure into three categories on the basis of LVEF: